 Moving Forward helps anyone in South Tyneside who has experienced mental health issues to get back on their feet.
-We’re here for adults in South Tyneside who have experienced mental health issues.
+We’re here for adults in South Tyneside who have experienced mental health issues, and those who care and support them.

 The support we offer